Religious and philosophical views of Albert Einstein: Views of the Christian churches

-The only Jewish school in Munich had been closed in 1872 for want of students, and in the absence of an alternative Einstein attended a Catholic elementary school.
+The only Jewish school in Munich had been closed in 1872 for want of students, and in the absence of an alternative, Einstein attended a Catholic elementary school.
 He also received Jewish religious education at home, but he did not see a division between the two faiths, as he perceived the "sameness of all religions".
 Einstein was equally impressed by the stories of the Hebrew Bible and the Passion of Jesus.
 According to biographer Walter Isaacson, Einstein immensely enjoyed the Catholic religion courses which he received at the school.
-The teachers at his school were liberal and generally made no distinction among students' religions, though some harbored an innate but mild antisemitism.
+The teachers at his school were liberal and generally made no distinction among students' religions, though some harbored a mild but ingrained antisemitism.
 Einstein later recalled an incident involving a teacher who particularly liked him, "One day that teacher brought a long nail to the lesson and told the students that with such nails Christ had been nailed to the Cross by the Jews" and that "Among the children at the elementary school anti-Semitism was prevalent...Physical attacks and insults on the way home from school were frequent, but for the most part not too vicious."
 Einstein noted, "That was at a Catholic school; how much worse the antisemitism must be in other Prussian schools, one can only imagine."
 He would later in life recall that "The religion of the fathers, as I encountered it in Munich during religious instruction and in the synagogue, repelled rather than attracted me."

 Einstein met several times and collaborated with the Belgian priest scientist Georges Lemaître, of the Catholic University of Leuven.
-Fr Lemaitre is known as the first proponent of the big bang theory of the origins of the cosmos and pioneer in applying Einstein's theory of general relativity to cosmology.
+Lemaître is known as the first proponent of the Big Bang theory of the origins of the cosmos and a pioneer in applying Einstein's theory of general relativity to cosmology.
 Einstein proposed Lemaitre for the 1934 Francqui Prize, which he received from the Belgian King.

-In 1940 Time magazine quoted Einstein lauding the Catholic Church for its role in opposing the Nazis:
+In 1940, Time magazine quoted Einstein lauding the Catholic Church for its role in opposing the Nazis: